Destiny (video game series)

-In October 2019, the base game of Destiny 2 was re-released as a free-to-play title called Destiny 2: New Light, adopting the games as a service (GaaS) model, with only the expansions and seasonal passes requiring purchasing.
-The series expanded into the mobile market with a free-to-play mobile game entitled Destiny: Rising, which also utilizes the GaaS model.
+In October 2019, the base game of Destiny 2 was re-released as a free-to-play title called Destiny 2: New Light, becoming a live service game, with only the expansions and seasonal passes requiring purchasing.
+The series expanded into the mobile market with a free-to-play live service mobile game entitled Destiny: Rising.
 It was developed and published by NetEase, with licensing from Bungie, and was released on August 28, 2025, for Android and iOS devices.
 Its story is set in an alternate timeline many years before the original game.

 Setting

 Bungie described the setting of Destiny as a "mythic science-fiction" world.
 The setting, about 700 years in the future from present day, follows a prosperous period of exploration, peace, and technological advancement known as the Golden Age.
 In a universe where humans have spread out and colonized planets in the Solar System, an event known as "the Collapse" saw the mysterious dissolution of these colonies, the end of the Golden Age, and mankind teetering on the brink of extinction.
 The only known survivors of the Collapse are those living on Earth, who were saved by "the Traveler", a white, spherical celestial body whose appearance centuries before had enabled humans to reach the stars.
 The Collapse was caused by a mysterious force called the Darkness, wielded by a malevolent being called the Witness, an ancient enemy of the Traveler that plagues the galaxy.
 The Traveler now hovers above the last safe city on Earth, simply called The Last City, which is surrounded by a massive Wall, and its presence allows the Guardians — the defenders of the City — the ability to wield an unknown power, only referred to as "Light".
 The player takes on the role of a Guardian, and is tasked with reviving the Traveler while investigating and destroying alien threats before humanity is completely wiped out.

 Upon mankind's first attempt to repopulate and reconstruct after the Collapse, it is discovered that hostile alien races have occupied mankind's former colonies and civilizations, and are now encroaching upon the City.
 Throughout the series, players have to combat aggressive aliens who have occupied the Solar System.
 Just like the Light for the Guardians, the Darkness lends powers to these alien threats, though Guardians have soon begun to wield the powers of Darkness themselves along with the Light.
 The powers of Light and Darkness are discovered to be forms of paracausal energy that gives their wielders the ability to bend the laws of reality to their own will, with the Light being tied to the physical world, and the Darkness being tied to thought and consciousness.